- Education: Development news, research, data | World Bank

 Education is the foundational infrastructure for good jobs and the surest way out of poverty High-quality early childhood development investments in basic numeracy and literacy, and socio-emotional skills provide the best possible start in life For individuals, education promotes employment, earnings, health, and poverty reduction

-- Education in Eastern and Southern Africa - World Bank Group
+- International Education Day - World Bank Group

 - The Promise of Education in Indonesia - World Bank Group